horvathmartin97/my-showcase-projects/szakicarcosmetic/README.md

 ## 🚗 About The Project

-A premium car detailing service showcase website featuring a single-page application with three language support (Hungarian, German, English), responsive design, and smooth animations.
+A premium car detailing service showcase website featuring a single-page application with three language support (Hungarian, German), responsive design, and smooth animations.

 ## ✨ Features